network-analytics/pmacct-test-automation/tests/110-IPFIXv10-NFv9-multiple-sources/README.md

 After nfacctd produced to kafka (t=60s), check the following:

 - The nfacctd kafka output messages in topic daisy.flow need to match with the json messages in "output-flow-00.json".
-- The timestamp values will change between runs (since we have NFv9 in this test, timestamp_start and timestamp_end also change between runs).
+- The timestamp values will change between runs, with the only exceptions being timestamp_export, timestamp_start, and timestamp_end, which come from IPFIX/NFv9 fields and will stay the same.
 - Order of the json messages could change
 - No ERROR or WARN messages are present in the logfile